MY POST RE: AB 1445 Levine: https://marinpost.org/account/blog

 2. State supersedes local government zoning and rules

-3. State will decide what public land will be used for housing if cities don't produce certified Housing Element lists
+3. State will decide what public land will be used for housing if cities can't find enough land to produce a certified Housing Element

-4. State punishes cities with fines, withholding funds, state takeover in court receivership, based on private contractor performance
+4. State punishes cities with fines, withholding funds, state takeover in court receivership, based on our treatment of private contractors

 6. CEQA becomes irrelevant with by rights/ministerial developments.
-Environmentally sensitive areas, wildlife, trees, etc. unprotected
+Environmentally sensitive areas, wildlife corridors, trees, etc. unprotected

 7. State decides the nature and character of all towns and cities

-8. Untested strain on sewage and other infrastructure
+8. Untested and unfunded strain on sewage and other infrastructure

 9. No traffic studies for extreme increase in traffic

-10. Influx of children into schools when we are past capacity and budget
+10. Influx of children into schools when we are past budget

 11. Citys’ responsibility to “Find the water” in time of severe drought

 12. Little respect for private property and covenants